Clear the environment

 Plots

-Figure 15.1 - Figure 15.4 display the model’s dynamics under the baseline scenario.
+Figure 16.1 - Figure 16.3 display the model’s dynamics under the baseline scenario.
 The red vertical line marks the ‘Lewis turning point’, which is the period in which the surplus labour in the traditional sector is depleted \((L_{1t}<\lambda)\).
-It can be seen that before the Lewis turning point is reached, output in the modern sector grows exponentially.
-After the turning point, it still grows but at a lower rate.
-This is because as the surplus labour in the traditional sector is removed, the modern sector faces an upward-sloping labour supply curve.
+It can be seen that before the Lewis turning point is reached, output in the modern sector grows exponentially thanks to the availability of cheap surplus labour whose employment comes with rising profits.
+After the turning point, output continues to increase but at a lower rate.
+This is because as the surplus labour in the traditional sector is depleted, the modern sector faces an upward-sloping labour supply curve.
 As a result, real wages increase and profits are reduced.
 This slows down capital accumulation and growth.
-In the traditional sector, output falls somewhat after the turning point as the sector now faces diminishing marginal return to labour.
+In the traditional sector, output falls after the turning point as the sector now faces diminishing marginal return to labour.

 # Set start and end periods for plots